emericg/MobileUI/README.md

 #### Notes

 "Regular with transparent bars" is really the mode I would recommend.
 It offers the most flexibility, but you'll need to handle the space occupied by the status and navigation bars yourself.

-The safe areas handling also becomes necessary.
+Switching dynamically between the three modes on Android is very glitchy, and not advised.
+Especially between the "regular" mode and the other two.

+All in all, window modes and window geometry are just very buggy on Android, and subtly broken depending on which Qt version is used.

 ### Settings colors and theme